stigwue/eneyi/README.md

 Note that Eneyi, as a proxy, will assume that parameters with a *__* prefix is solely for it and will strip them from the onward parameters.

-### Headers
+### url (__url)

-Any desired headers to be used for the request.
+Destination URL is appended to *BASE_URL*, a constant defined in *config.php*.
+You might set BASE_URL to an empty string and define URL per request.

-### Auth
+### authorization (__authorization)

+**Not yet implemented**.
 Authorization parameters to be used.

-### Method
+### method (__method)

 The HTTP request method to make.
-This will be deduced from the request made to the proxy.
-A GET will be forwarded on as a GET.
+This can also be deduced from the request made to the proxy: a GET will be forwarded on as a GET.
 Same with POSTs.

-### URL

-Destination URL is appended to BASE_URL, a constant defined in file *config.php*.
-You might set BASE_URL to an empty string and define URL per request.

 ### Data

 The data forwarded on to the destination are the parameters provided to the proxy, save for *__* prefixed ones.
+This includes headers.
+Note that a POST request will read supplied POST parameters.
+Same goes for a GET.

 ## Supported requests